rdlauer/articles/nativescript/management/post.md

 <a name="open-source"></a>
 ## Reason 2: Open Source and Backed by a Trusted Partner

 [Progress](https://www.progress.com/) is the company behind NativeScript.
-Progress invests millions in the development of NativeScript, yet licenses it with the business-friendly [Apache 2.0 OSS license](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)). **Why?
+Progress invests a lot of resources in the development of NativeScript, yet licenses it with the business-friendly [Apache 2.0 OSS license](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)). **Why?
 What's in it for Progress?**

+> To learn more about why Progress supports NativeScript, consult [this article](https://www.nativescript.org/blog/why-does-progress-support-nativescript).

 NativeScript isn't just a side project for Progress.
-NativeScript is a core component of multiple solutions provided by Progress, most notably [Kinvey Studio](https://www.progress.com/kinvey/studio).
+NativeScript is a core component of multiple solutions provided by Progress, most notably [Progress Kinvey](https://www.progress.com/kinvey).
+One component of Progres Kinvey is the drag-and-drop app building solution, Kinvey Studio:

 ![kinvey studio](kinvey-studio-web.gif)

-Kinvey Studio is enables professional developers to build **cross-platform mobile, web, chat, and wearable apps**, leveraging a secure and performant backend, from a shared JavaScript codebase.
+Kinvey Studio enables professional developers to build **cross-platform mobile, web, chat, and wearable apps**, leveraging a secure and performant backend, from a shared JavaScript codebase.

-> [Kinvey Chat](https://www.progress.com/kinvey/chat) (a key component of Kinvey Studio) [enabled a hospital to reduce the workload](https://www.progress.com/customers/doctor-shterev-hospital) of their contact center staff by 49%!
+> Did you know Gartner named Progress a **Leader** in their [2019 Magic Quadrant for Multiexperience Development Platforms](https://www.progress.com/campaigns/gartner-magic-quadrant-multiexperience-development-platforms-mxdp?utm_source=nativescriptdotorg&utm_medium=yellowstrip&utm_campaign=2019-gartner-mxdp-report)?

 This guarantees Progress's investment in NativeScript is not dependent on revenue created directly by NativeScript (although yes, we do offer [paid enterprise-level support](https://www.nativescript.org/enterprise)!), so you can rest assured NativeScript is here to stay.